Mengdu: Divinatory uses

-Although the divination implements have a number of functions—including serving as props during the reenactment of shamanic narratives—their primary purpose is similar to the knives in that they seek to divine the will of the gods.
+Although the divinatory implements have a number of functions—including serving as props during the reenactment of shamanic narratives—their primary purpose is similar to the knives in that they seek to divine the will of the gods.

-The most general divination method involves the shaman raising and overturning the sandae, then examining whether how many of the sangjan are upside-down and how many of the cheonmun face up on their inscribed side.
+The most general divinatory method involves the shaman raising and overturning the sandae, then examining whether how many of the sangjan are upside-down and how many of the cheonmun face up on their inscribed side.
 There are accordingly nine possibilities.
 The general principles of divination concern openness and closedness.
 An upright cup and a disc with the inscribed side up mean that the gateways between the gods and humanity are open.
 These are usually favorable signs that the gods are willing to descend and that the future will be favorable for the worshippers.
 But these become dangerous omens at the end of a ritual or in healing ceremonies.
 The gates being open, the gods are unwilling to leave even after the ritual is done, and the gods of pestilence will not be depart from the patient.
 Conversely, an upside-down cup and a disc with the smooth side up are considered closed.
 The gods are unwilling to descend, the worshippers will face misfortune, and both the gods and the spirits of pestilence are willing to leave the human world.
 The detailed divination outcomes are given below.

-Many other divination methods involve either the sangjan, the cheonmun, or both.
+Many other divinatory methods involve either the sangjan, the cheonmun, or both.
 In one ritual, the shaman shakes the cups and discs in a sieve instead of the sandae, and then throws it into his wife's skirt.
 In another ritual held for divers, the shaman crawls across the sandbar with the sangjan and cheonmun inside his mouth, reenacting the Dragon King, the god of the sea, who has pearls in his mouth.
 Once the shaman has reached the worshippers, they spit out the implements onto the earth and divine the gods' will depending on how they fall.
 For this ritual alone, the resulting configurations are named after dragons.
 The worst configuration is the White Dragon, when all four implements are closed.